ZaneWesley/ZaneWesley/README.md

 # Hey There!
 I'm **Zane Wesley!** I love Jesus, web coding, running and Google.
 I specialize in UX and UI development and design and work hard to make sure that all of my projects work flawlessly and are fully accessible.

 Want to see what I've been up to?
-Visit my website to see my web apps. [https://zanewesley.github.io](https://zanewesley.github.io)
+Visit my website to see my projects. [https://zanewesley.github.io](https://zanewesley.github.io)

 Have feedback or want to get to know me?
 [Contact me!](https://zanewesley.github.io/feedback)